 These tiny mites infest poultry and other birds.
 As there’s a species of flea that can attack poultry as well, this can lead to mixing the two up.

-Add to that the fact they can bite people and their translucent bodies can turn the same color as fleas after eating and you can see why they’re easily confused for fleas.
+Add to that the fact they can bite people and their translucent bodies can turn the same color as fleas after eating and you can see why the two are easily confused.

 See Also: 11 Bugs That Look Like Earwigs